 Students must either take the proficiency exam for CS 090 Introduction to Computers and pass, or they must take the course for 0 credit hours (1 hour institutional credit) and pass the course.
 On-campus students must meet this requirement during the first semester of residence.
 On-line students must complete this requirement within the first 6 credit hours of courses.

-30/31 sem.
-Hrs.
+General Studies 30/31 sem. hrs.
+EN 101 English Composition I 3